 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

 When demand outweighs supply, we have a problem to solve.
 Being a tech recruiter is no easy job; you have diversity in challenges, that need to be solved to hire the perfect match.
-Startups and big companies have their own set of vulnerabilities in terms of sourcing, drop-offs and assessment tools.
+Startups and big companies have their own set of vulnerabilities in terms of sourcing, drop-offs, and assessment tools.

 Is this good news?
 Yes surely for the candidates.
 But what about the recruiters?
 These little souls have more jobs to fill than the people available with the required skill set.
 Being a technical recruiter in this dynamic tech world is nothing less than a challenge.
 The demand for talent outweighs the limited supply, wherein less than 10 days the talent is off sight.
-For this very reason, the recruiters ought to stand out, be efficient in the hiring process and ensure that the candidate doesn’t disengage at the eleventh hour.
+For this very reason, the recruiters ought to stand out, be efficient in the hiring process, and ensure that the candidate doesn’t disengage at the eleventh hour.

-Now that we have established that it is the candidate’s world and to be more specific the coder’s world in this case, then isn’t it customary to know what the world is.
+Now that we have established that it is the candidate’s world and to be more specific to the coder’s world in this case, then isn’t it customary to know what the world is.